blacklightpy/vaultofknowledge/Unorganized/Explanatory Articles/Decentralization in Web3 vs Anti-capitalism.md

 [[Web3]] is a modern trend on the internet based on the concept of [[blockchain]] since the invention of Bitcoin in 2009, and later on [[History of Ethereum|Ethereum]] in 2016.
 Just like the vision of blockchain projects, they focus a lot on decentralization.
 However, since they utilize currencies, the effects of capitalism still persist in these projects, and so the promised utopia of equality for all is difficult to be achieved in this way.

-Even if it works in theory, economic value has to be generated to distribute any wealth, and if Web3 projects don't do that very well
+Even if it presents the theoretical possibility, economic value has to be generated to distribute any wealth, and if Web3 projects don't do that very well globally, it will be no different from the previous state of the world, and this is why many people call Web3 a scam although I feel that many Web3 developers had good intentions.

+The problem is that Web3 doesn't give an incentive to generate value, aside from promising a profit for being miners, which is the problem this article addresses.
 # Web3
 ## The effects of capitalism even in decentralization
 - Web3 uses cryptocurrencies